xdwwb/BandHiC-Master/README.md

 | `tan`            | Tangent function                  | `tanh`           | Hyperbolic tangent                |
 | `true_divide`    | Division that returns float       |                  |                                   |

-BandHiC supports these universal functions, and they can be used in the following three ways:
+BandHiC supports these universal functions, and they can be used in the following four ways:

 1. As methods of the `band_hic_matrix` object:
 ```python
 # When two band_hic_matrix objects are involved, their shape and diag_num must match